Alps: Flora

 At these higher altitudes, the plants tend to form isolated cushions.
 In the Alps, several species of flowering plants have been recorded above 4000 m, including Ranunculus glacialis, Androsace alpina and Saxifraga biflora.
 Eritrichium nanum, commonly known as the King of the Alps, is the most elusive of the alpine flowers, growing on rocky ridges at 2600 to 3,750 m.
 Perhaps the best known of the alpine plants is Edelweiss which grows in rocky areas and can be found at altitudes as low as 1200 m and as high as 3400 m.
-The plants that grow at the highest altitudes have adapted to conditions by specialization such as growing in rock screes that give protection from winds.
+The plants that grow at the highest altitudes have adapted to conditions by specialisation such as growing in rock screes that give protection from winds.

 The alpine meadows are also known for their distinct floral aromas during summer: the sensory landscape is often defined by the strong, spicy-sweet fragrance of Alpine clover (Trifolium alpinum), a characteristic scent of the high pastures.

 The extreme and stressful climatic conditions give way to the growth of plant species with secondary metabolites important for medicinal purposes.
 Origanum vulgare, Prunella vulgaris, Solanum nigrum, and Urtica dioica are some of the more useful medicinal species found in the Alps.
 Human interference has nearly exterminated the trees in many areas, and, except for the beech forests of the Austrian Alps, forests of deciduous trees are rarely found after the extreme deforestation between the 17th and 19th centuries.
 The vegetation has changed since the second half of the 20th century, as the high alpine meadows cease to be harvested for hay or used for grazing which eventually might result in a regrowth of the forest.
 In some areas, the modern practice of building ski runs by mechanical means has destroyed the underlying tundra from which the plant life cannot recover during the non-skiing months, whereas areas that still practice a natural piste type of ski slope building preserve the fragile underlayers.